Foundations

 Explore ritual theory alongside traditions, teachings, and practices from around the globe.

-Develop new approaches to ritual-building that are discerning, protected, and bespoke to your own.
+Develop new approaches to ritual-building that are discerning, nourishing, and effective.

 Course Overview